lambdaclass/world-tree-automation/README.md

 ## Getting Started

-### Things to change before running
-- SSH KEY
-    - Change the `ssh_autorized_keys` resource on the `webservers.yml` file.
-Add your own key in order to be able to log into the server.
-- AWS Instance Type
-    - If desired, change the `instance_type` default value with your desired instance type.
-Edit the `variables.tf` file.
--  AWS region
-    - You can also change the AWS Region where the EC2 servers are going to be created.

 ### Steps before running
 - Change the AWS config.
     - Optionally, you can change the AWS region, and the amount of servers created.